Cat Nutrition

 A light brown tabby cat lying on a soft grey bed on an examination table, looking up attentively.

-Cats Love Fresh Meat
+Why Fresh Meat Matters

 Cats love fresh meat for sensible reasons.
 A cat dies if it doesn’t eat meat.
 Cats cannot break down certain essential amino acids and fatty acids found in vegetable matter.
 They can only get them from eating mammals, birds, reptiles and fish.

-Cats Need ‘essential’ Nutrients
+Cat's Need Essential Nutrients

 Animal fat contains essential fatty acids (EFAs) such as arachidonic acid and linoleic acid.
 The cat can’t manufacture these nutrients.
 A cat’s natural diet, small rodents and birds, contains a good balance of these essential nutrients, as well as essential amino acids such as taurine and arginine.
 So does fish, not a natural diet for cats but an extremely good one.